 Continuous Integration and Continuous Testing.
 Regardless of if agile methodology adopted continuous integration and testing are must to have for any organization building mobile apps.
 Using these standard DevOps tools efficiently will have an impact on quality, robustness and app compatibility across devices.

 Continuous Deployment and Continuous Release.
 The quality process should start as soon as the first line of code has been written.
-After each regression and stage until the final product, the quality concerns should be the most highest priority for Mobile DevOps to ensure application quality criteria is met and product is deployable and ready for the release.
-Furthermore, testing effort should continue even application is published as post-release issues come up quickly – and developers needs to jump on them.
+After each regression and stage until the final product, the quality concerns should be the highest priority for Mobile DevOps to ensure application quality criteria is met and the product is deployable and ready for the release.
+Furthermore, testing effort should continue even application is published as post-release issues come up quickly – and developers need to jump on them.

 Maximize the Support, Service & The Delivery

 In agile methodology, support, service or product, and deployment are highly important to determine whether the delivery can be successful.
 The Mobile DevOps is constant alignment and collaboration between different teams, all focusing and aiming for better quality, and yes – continuously enhancing the process.

 For instance, continuous testing as part of the development flow aims to deliver customer-facing, ready, high-quality applications.
 While starting to do this when the application is still under development and continue it for all different stages of the product development the quality criteria can be met.
 This also has an implication on support and how the product is treated after by support after it has been published.
 Including unit testing, UI functional testing, API testing and all possible integration testing with different entities can ensure that there will be fewer surprises while the mobile gets mature.

 Finally, effective testing and quality process as part of the Mobile DevOps thinking can enable must faster turnarounds, ensure that developers and QA folks can do constant releases with confidence, and minimize risks related to quality concerns.